Getting to Know Juvenile Jaegers with the Macaulay Library

 • a relatively small, triangular head

-• small “pale blaze” - an area of pale feathers at the base of the upper bill
+• “pale blaze” - an area of pale feathers at the base of the upper bill

 • colorful pale barring in the axillaries (mostly white in Pomarine)